 What is School Direct?

-School Direct is a one-year full-time course leading to a Post Graduate Certificate in Education with QTS status and credits towards a Masters degree.
+School Direct is a one-year full-time course leading to a Post Graduate Certificate in Education with Qualified Teacher Status (QTS) and credits towards a Masters degree.
 Schools in the Alliance are experienced in delivering Initial Teacher Training (ITT) and are committed to developing new entrants into the profession.
-By selecting this route into teaching trainees have the power to choose which school they would like to train in.
-Trainees will spend the majority of the year in this home-school as well as benefiting from a contrasting second school placement.
+By selecting this route into teaching, trainees can state a preference for which school they would like to train in.
+Trainees will spend the majority of the year in this lead school as well as benefiting from a contrasting second school placement of approximately 10 weeks.
 All placements are organised by the WCTSA and trainees are consulted on which schools they would like to train in.
+All trainees also undertake cross-phase placements in primary and post-16 settings during the course of their School Direct training; these placements are also arranged by us.

 School Direct Distance Secondary (fee paying)

-Trainees are based in schools for the entire academic year and are treated as a member of staff from day 1.
+Trainees are based in schools for the entire academic year and are treated as a member of staff from Day 1.
 This route is more suited to those who have some experience of working with young people and have good subject knowledge.
 As part of this programme the academic learning, which makes up the Master’s element of the programme, is delivered through a series of online tasks and modules.
 Trainees are allocated time (equivalent to one day a week) in school to study and undertake this work.
 Trainees spend the Autumn and Summer Terms in their lead school and the Spring Term in their contrasting placement school.
 The length of the placements may vary but typically trainees spend 22 weeks in the lead school and 10 weeks in their contrasting placement school.
+There are also some University-led seminar days held throughout the year.

 School Direct @Exeter Secondary (fee paying)